 Endangered languages documentation project

-This project, funded by a Legacy Materials Grant from the Endangered Languages Documentation Programme at SOAS, is digitising and archiving historical audio and video recordings and manuscripts from Ranongga, Solomon Islands.
+This project is digitising and archiving historical audio and video recordings and manuscripts from Ranongga, Solomon Islands.

-The project is undertaken in partnership with a remarkable grassroots language school, the Kulu Language Institute, where thousands of Ranonggans have learned to read, write, and analyse their own languages.
+This project (funded by a Legacy Materials Grant from the Endangered Languages Documentation Programme at the School of Oriental and African Studies (SOAS) University of London) is undertaken in partnership with a remarkable grassroots language school, the Kulu Language Institute, where thousands of Ranonggans have learned to read, write, and analyse their own languages.
 Students and teachers at the Kulu Language Institute are eager to draw on historical material for understanding older forms of their languages, and they are enthusiastic about continuing to add to a digital archive of their languages.
 They are involved in the typing, transcription, and analysis of historical materials.

 This project fits into a larger set of activities focused on expanding the capacity of Solomon Islands to study and document their own languages, including an August 2019 workshop on Solomon Islands languages supported by University of Melbourne and the Australian Research Council funded Centre of Excellence in the Dynamics of Language.